LMEye: An Interactive Perception Network for Large Language Models: LMEye: Interactive Perception Network

-\textbf{Phase 2: Multimodal Instruction-following Tuning}.
-This stage mainly makes IPN effective by using various multimodal instruction-following data.
+We use various multimodal instruction-following data to makes interactive perception network effective.
 First, we construct two types of image-text semantic matching data based on the image-text pairs from datasets CC3M, COCO Caption, and Flick3k.
-As shown in Figure~\ref{fig:cases}, the two types are ``True or False'' inference and four-choice selection tasks, respectively, where captions are randomly sampled from the corresponding training set.
-By doing so, the overall IPN could be trained to help and improve LLMs performing image-text semantic alignment.
-Second, to make IPN adapt to various human queries, we introduce the multimodal instruction-following data about conversation and complex reasoning, released by Liu et al.~\cite{liu2023visual}.
-Finally, considering that a complex image contains infinite-level visual information and may be attached to external knowledge, as the last example shown in Figure~\ref{fig:cases}, we introduce data about the in-detail description of an image to improve the multimodal long text generation capability of IPN.
-It includes the corresponding data from Liu et al.~\cite{liu2023visual} and the artwork description dataset SemArt~\cite{Garcia2018How}.
+The two types are ``True or False'' inference and four-choice selection tasks, respectively, where captions are randomly sampled from the corresponding training set.
+By doing so, the overall network could be trained to help and improve LLMs performing image-text semantic alignment.
+Second, to make LMEye adapt to various human queries, we introduce the multimodal instruction-following data about conversation and complex reasoning, released by~\cite{liu2023visual}.
+In addition, considering that a complex image contains infinite-level visual information and may be attached to external knowledge, we introduce data about the in-detail description of an image to improve multimodal long text generation capability.
+It includes the corresponding data from~\cite{liu2023visual} and the artwork description dataset SemArt~\cite{Garcia2018How}.
 The total number of all instruction data is about 7.3M, encompassing 7.1M semantic matching data, 20k artwork analysis samples, and 150k additional samples.
+Finally, identical to InstructBLIP, we also augmented the instruction-following data set by introducing partial training sets of approximately 20 multimodal tasks, while comparing them on two multimodal benchmarks.